jfpatrick/accsoft-gui-rad-comrad/docs/api/widgets/cpropertyedit.rst

           placing several widgets (one per field).
 It will not support all the features that individual widgets offer (e.g. widget rules for individual fields).

+.. note:: Currently this widget does not contact CCDB for device information, thus fields configuration has to be done
+          by the user.

 You can connect it to the control system by setting its :attr:`~comrad.CPropertyEdit.channel` value to the address of your device-property.